ClassicOS-Themes/Greybird-Platinum/README.md

 ![Screenshot of gtk3-widget-factory](Greybird-Platinum-1.png "GTK3 Widget Factory")
 ![Screenshot of desktop](Greybird-Platinum.png "Desktop")

-Only the GTK3 Theme was changed, for now at least.
+Only the GTK3 & 4 Themes were changed, for now at least.

 About Greybird
 ----------------------